-As migration and economic change alter the shape and cultural diversity of our local communities, it is more important than ever that schools play a full part in promoting community cohesion.
+As migration and economic change and the impact of the global pandemic alter the shape and cultural diversity of our local communities, it is more important than ever that schools play a full part in promoting community cohesion.
 Our schools are thriving, cohesive communities, but we also have a vital part to play in building a more cohesive society.